-Scope note: This property associates an instance of E101 Intention to Apply with an instance of E31 Document that captures the externalisation of this intention.
+Scope note: This property associates an instance of E101 Intention to Apply with an instance of E31 Document that formally represents and externalizes this intention in a symbolic form.

 Examples:

 The Tate Archives disaster planning document (E31) expresses the intention of undertaking certain actions (E101 Intention to Apply) to save the collection in the event of the Thames flooding.